Martchus/reflective-rapidjson/README.md

 * Enums are only supported for serialization.
 * For deserialization, iteratables must provide an `emplace_back` method.
 So deserialization of eg. `std::forward_list` is currently not supported.
-* Using pointers is not supported yet.
+* Using smart pointers is not supported yet.
 * The JSON type `null` is not supported yet.
+* See also TODOs.md.

 ## Usage
 This example shows how the library can be used to make a `struct` serializable: